 Ethical Consumer and Lush Cosmetics launched the Lush Spring Prize on 5th December 2016.

-£200,000 will be awarded to projects around the world working on environmental and social regeneration.
+£820,000 has so far been awarded to projects around the world working on environmental and social regeneration.

-1. Exploitation has gone too far.
+Exploitation has gone too far.

 There are too many win / lose situations, where one goal is pursued at the expense of another.
 Where short-term gain undermines long-term survival; where the economy grows, but the environment is degraded, or where some people benefit from other people’s suffering.

-2. The whole system needs attention.
+The whole system needs attention.

-Our own wellbeing relies on the health of natural and social systems and the many inter-connected relationships.
+Our own wellbeing relies on the health of natural and social systems and many inter-connected relationships.
 We are interdependent, and things could be better organised to benefit all.

-3. We need to move beyond the ‘sustainable’.
+We need to move beyond the ‘sustainable’.